oracle/graaljs/docs/user/NodeJSVSJavaScriptContext.md

 Java libraries can be accessed from JavaScript in GraalVM through the `Java` built-in object.
 In order for a Java library to be accessible from a `Context`, its `jar` files need to be added to the GraalVM classpath.
 This can be done in the following way:

-1. In Node.js mode, the classpath can be modified using the `--jvm.cp` option.
+1. In Node.js mode, the classpath can be modified using the `--vm.cp` option.
 2. In Java, the default Java's `-cp` option can be used.

 More details on GraalVM command line options are available in [Options](Options.md).